mblancomu/capstone-project-machine-learning-nano/README.md

 [//]: # (Image References)

-[image1]: ./images/sample_dog_output.png "Sample Output"
+[image1]: ./images/example_face.png "Sample Face"
-[image2]: ./images/vgg16_model.png "VGG-16 Model Layers"
+[image2]: ./images/sample_human_output.png "Sample Human"
 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

+## CNN Project: Dog Breed Classifier

+This repository contains the final project of Udacity's Machine Learning Nanodegree, which is a Dog breed classifier.
+A Convolutional Neural Networks (CNN) and transfer learning in PyTorch was used to carry out the model.

 ## Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
-If supplied an image of a human, the code will identify the resembling dog breed.

-![Sample Output][image1]

-Along with exploring state-of-the-art CNN models for classification and localization, you will make important design decisions about the user experience for your app.
-Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
-Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
-Your imperfect solution will nonetheless create a fun user experience!
+In this project, a machine learning model will be made that can be used both on a website and in a mobile app, where a series of images contributed by the user from the real world will be processed.
+The algorithm used will perform three tasks:

+   - By providing the user with an image of a dog, the algorithm will identify the breed to which it belongs, giving an estimate.
+   - If the image is of a human, the algorithm will identify the closest breed of dog.
+   - In the event that the image is not of a dog or human, the model will throw an error informing us that the image is invalid.

+As it is a multiclass classification (we have several classes that the dog or the human race can belong to), it is best to use a Convolutional Neural Network to solve the problem.
+To do this, we must follow three steps:

+   - We will detect human images using existing algorithms such as OpenCV’s implementation of Haar feature based cascade classifiers.
+   - To detect the dog images, we will use a pretrained VGG16 model.
+   - Finally, once the image is identified as dog or human, we will pass it to a CNN model, which will process the image and make a prediction of the breed to    which it belongs out of the 133 available.

 ## Project Instructions

+This project belongs to the Nanodegree of Machine Learning of Udacity.
+Despite the fact that it is a finished project, it is possible to do it from scratch, including the extra images added in this project, following these steps:

 ### Instructions